redroot/holmes/README.markdown

 Changelog
 ---------

++ 14.08.11 - Removed check for u tag since this is now valid in HTML5
 + 03.06.11 - Changes references of 'darkgrey' to a hex code to attempt to ensure the stylesheet is valid css3 (still 4 errors)
 + 27.04.11 - thanks to [http://www.twitter.com/MrNibbles](@MrNibbles), there is now a message on hover on any flagged elements.
 No support for ::after on images though :/
 + 27.04.11 - Changed the no title/empty title on anchor links to a warning level instead of a error level